RULES OF THE SUPREME COURT OF APPEAL [Updated to 19 June 2023]

 (c) The registrar shall, at the request of a party, make a copy of a recorded order, settlement or judgment on payment of the prescribed court fees and the registrar shall certify that copy or photocopy to be a true copy of the original.

-(5) Communications with judges.—Any communication directed to the President or any Judge must be done through the office of the registrar.
+(5) Any communication directed to the President or any Judge must be done through the office of the registrar.
+[R 4 subs by GoN R979 in G. 33689 wef 24 December 2010.]

-5. Power of Attorney.—(1) When required.—A power of attorney need not be filed, but the authority of a legal practitioner to act on behalf of any party may, within 10 days after it has come to the notice of any other party that the legal practitioner is so acting, or with the leave of the Court on good cause shown at any time before judgement, be disputed by notice, whereafter upon expiry of 10 days after service of the notice the legal practitioner shall no longer so act, unless a power of attorney is lodged with the registrar within that period.
+(1) A power of attorney need not be filed, but the authority of a legal practitioner to act on behalf of any party may, within 10 days after it has come to the notice of any other party that the legal practitioner is so acting, or with the leave of the Court on good cause shown at any time before judgment, be disputed by notice, whereafter upon expiry of 10 days after service of the notice the legal practitioner shall no longer so act, unless a power of attorney is lodged with the registrar within that period.

-(2) Format.—Every power of attorney shall be signed by or on behalf of the party giving it, and shall otherwise be executed according to law.
+(2) Every power of attorney shall be signed by or on behalf of the party giving it, and shall otherwise be executed according to law.

-(3) Exemptions.—No power of attorney shall be required to be filed by—
+(3) No power of attorney shall be required to be filed by—

 (a) the National Prosecuting Authority;